TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/inputoutput.rst

    >>> f.readline()
    ''

-For reading lines from a file, you can loop over the file object.
+For reading lines kutoka a file, you can loop over the file object.
 This is memory efficient, fast, and leads to simple code::

    >>> for line in f: